White Nissan sedan parked on asphalt, facing forward with a chrome grille and headlights visible.

 Cash buyers have more leverage than lease buyers right now.
 Canadian dealer allocation is constrained, so cash-and-carry deals occasionally get a $500–$1,000 trim adjustment, especially on units that have been on the lot more than 45 days.
 Ask.

-Federal and Provincial Rebates: What You Can Stack on a BYD
+Federal and Provincial Rebates: Why a BYD Can't Stack Them

 A black car steering wheel with a silver Jaguar logo is centered, with a red leather dashboard panel on the right.